 - Gallery and Arcades are permitted on Ala Moana Boulevard and Auahi Street only.
 Gallery and Arcades shall contain retail use only.
-Maximum height is as indicated and shown in Figure NZ.7-1 with the following allowances:
+Maximum height is as indicated and shown in Figure NZ.7-1 with the following

-- 5% of Block 62 can go up to 400 feet.

-5% of Block 63 can go up to 400 feet.

-10% of Block 64 can go up to 400 feet.

-15% of Block 65 can go up to 400 feet.

-These percentages for maximum height allowances are in addition to the existing buildings at the time of the adoption of the Mauka Area Rules.

-- All buildings over 100 feet shall be subject to the Podum High Rise building standards.
+- 15% of Block 65 can go up to 400 feet.
+These percentages for maximum height allowances are in addition to the existing buildings at the time of the adoption of the Mauka Area Rules. - All buildings over 100 feet shall be subject to the Podum High Rise building standards.